Snake warning as hot weather sees pets escaping at record levels

 “Many of the snakes the RSPCA’s officers are called to collect are thought to be escaped pets.”

-A sizeable reason behind the spike in escapes is believed to be due to the number of snakes jumping from 500,000 to 700,000 in the past 12 months.
+Another reason behind the spike in escapes is believed to be the number of snakes being kept as pets jumping from 500,000 to 700,000 in the past 12 months.

 Britain is home to just three types of native snakes including the adder, which is venomous.

-The other two are grass snake, which is often found in gardens and the smooth snake.
+The other two are the grass snake, which is often found in gardens and the smooth snake.

 However, more than 30 types of aesculapian, which typically live near canals, can be found.